 - Per CDPH guidance effective April 20, 2022, masks are no longer required for adults or students in K-12 settings.
-Masks are strongly recommended indoors, regardless of vaccination status. - After arrival, students who show symptoms will go to the office and be sent home as per normal school protocol. - There are no physical distancing requirements indoors or outdoors. - Parents and visitors will have access to the school campus as defined per the Visitor /Volunteer protocols on page 16. - School sites will have signage to remind students about hand washing to prevent spreading germs. - Additional hand washing stations and supplies will continue to be available.
+Masks are strongly recommended indoors, regardless of vaccination status. - After arrival, students who show symptoms will go to the office and be sent home as per normal school protocol. - There are no physical distancing requirements indoors or outdoors. - School sites will have signage to remind students about hand washing to prevent spreading germs. - Additional hand washing stations and supplies will continue to be available.